 Preoperative autologous blood collection reduces the risk of allogeneic red cell transfusion but increases the risk of receiving any red cell transfusion (allogeneic and autologous).(1) Refer to Blood conservation and the position statement from the Australian and New Zealand Society of Blood transfusion (ANZSBT) for background information on reasons why routine preoperative autologous collection is discouraged.

-In the rare circumstances where preoperative autologous blood collection is indicated, the current Blood Service requirements and policy are applicable.
+In the rare circumstances where preoperative autologous blood collection is indicated, the current Lifeblood requirements and policy are applicable.

 The referring doctor is responsible for:

 - Providing information and gaining consent of the patient for the autologous collections.
 A patient information brochure is available to assist with this.

-- Completion of the Blood Service Autologous Blood Request Form.
+- Completion of the Lifeblood Autologous Blood Request Form.

-Patients must meet the Blood Service eligibility criteria for donors including a haemoglobin ≥120 g/L for females and ≥130 g/L for males.
+Patients must meet the Lifeblood eligibility criteria for donors including a haemoglobin ≥120 g/L for females and ≥130 g/L for males.
 This will help minimise the risk of preoperative anaemia.